yukimasano/latex-credits/README.md

 \definecolor{lightgrey}{RGB}{150,150,150}
 \usepackage[role = cardinal, grid = lightgrey, ]{credits}

-% The ordering of the values indicates the ordering of the original
+% The ordering of the values indicates the ordering of the
 % taxonomy, i.e.:
 %
 % Conceptualization